AI-Assisted Scientific Assessment: A Case Study on Climate Change: Results

+To better understand the results, we ran a survey with all the scientists.
+The full survey and responses are provided in the Appendix~(\ref{sec:survey-instrument},~\ref{sec:survey-responses}, Table~\ref{tab:survey-full}).
+Table~\ref{tab:survey-results} summarizes the key findings.
+We highlight the diversity and breadth of opinions (cf. \ref{sec:survey-qualitative}) which is typical of real assessments and adds credibility to the study.

+The majority of experts (8) considered the report a solid foundation requiring minor polish, while 2 thought it needs more work.\footnote{A full closure would require the specific requirements of an actual venue, which is beyond the current scope of this work.} On efficiency, at the lower end, 54\% of participants estimate a 2--3x efficiency gain, while at the high end 31\% estimate more than 10x.
+Free text retrospective estimates of the time required for a comparable task without AI are consistent, ranging from 100 to over 200 person-hours. \citet{Allen1999} report a median of 1,139 hours for systematic meta-analyses, and \citet{Borah2017} report a mean of 67.3 weeks for systematic reviews.
+While not directly comparable, they provide consistent order-of-magnitude references.
+Importantly, despite usability limitations of the prototype, the majority reported lower cognitive burden by using the \assistant.
+It seems plausible that more polished tools would further improve efficiency and reduce cognitive load.

-While AI can boost productivity, research suggests that it can narrow focus and hurt exploration~\citep{barrett2024,Hao2026}.
-Hybrid environments that facilitate the collaboration in large and diverse groups can help mitigate the risks of intellectual homogenization.
-In our experiment it is clear from the results that scientists did not merely edit the \assistant's work; they expanded and improved the \assistant's proposals, adding most of the final report’s content ($58\%$ human vs. $42\%$ AI).
+A concern in human-AI co-authoring is that the AI's initial draft may \emph{anchor} the experts' reasoning, limiting the diversity of perspectives considered~\citep{shaw2026thinking}, narrowing focus and hurting exploration~\citep{barrett2024,Hao2026}.
+Our survey found no majority concern (31\% agree vs.\ 23\% disagree).
+Hybrid environments that facilitate the collaboration in large and diverse groups can help mitigate the risks of anchoring and intellectual homogenization.
+In our experiment it is clear that scientists did not merely edit the \assistant's work; they expanded and improved the \assistant's proposals, adding most of the final report's content and the number of references nearly tripled.
 This indicates that the \assistant draft served as a starting point, but did not limit the assessment.
+At the same time, known limitations of LLMs, such as sycophancy~\citep{perez-etal-2023-discovering, sharmatowards}, limit the degree of trust in AI.
+Participants also reported AI's difficulties synthesizing quantitative ranges from multiple sources and occasional lack of comprehensiveness.

+Participants expressed occasional frustrations with the prototype, citing "clunkiness", slow response times, and the tendency to merely quote, rather than genuinely synthesize.
+Despite the limitations, the overall sentiment was positive.
+Experts praised the \assistant's ability to locate objective evidence, noting that it allowed rapid cross-checking and made the review process "quite fun" by surfacing unexpected papers.
+Several expressed a desire to continue using the tool, noting that this initial experiment provided a compelling "glimpse of what might be possible" (cf. \ref{sec:survey-qualitative}).